bilaloguz/nuvis/README.md

 * **Agentless Architecture:** Connects to nodes via secure **SSH Tunnels** (Linux) or standard protocols, removing the need to install agents on target servers.
 * **Multi-Language Support:** Natively supports **Bash**, **PowerShell**, and **Python** scripts.
-* [cite_start]**Smart Scheduling:** Support for Cron expressions and Interval-based scheduling with "Trigger Tolerance" to handle missed execution windows [cite: 304-306, 500].
+* **Smart Scheduling:** Support for Cron expressions and Interval-based scheduling with "Trigger Tolerance" to handle missed execution windows.
 * **Virtual Timeouts:** Intelligent handling of infinite processes (like `ping -t`) with snapshot logic to prevent zombie processes.
 * **Audit & Security:** Immutable logs of every action and Role-Based Access Control (RBAC).